Code-Institute-Submissions/Trash-Tournaments/README.md

 ## Features

-### Existing Features
++ ### Existing Features

+    The header, footer and modal remain the same across pages to maintain a consistent style.

+    Included in the **header** is:

+    + **Brand name and motto**: Allows for easy remembering of brand and motto by potential users which also provides a link to the homepage.
+    + **Navigation Bar**: Fully responsive nav bar will expand outside of smaller devices and overall provides a user friendly and intuitive browsing experience.

+    Included in the **footer** is:

+    + **Contact button**: which redirects the user to the contact page.
+This provides a way across all pages and screen sizes to get in touch with the owners.
+    + **Discord invite link**: which will open in a new tab and providing the main link the user will need to get involved in the community, placed in the center for this reason.
+    + **Social media links**: which will take you to the various social media connnections for the discord.
+(These are are all links to the homepage as the associated socials don't exist at this point in time)

+    Included in the **modal** is:

+    + **User profiles modal**: Call to action modal can be activated from any page which brings up information about user profiles and a way to close the interface.

+    Included in the **index.html** page is:

+    + **Introduction paragraph**: a brief introduction to the website and what the community is about and a prompt to expand the information below.
+    + **Overview section**: Showcases everything that you can do within the website and provides links to every page.
+This section is hidden upon page load to not overload the user with information.

+    Included in the **about.html** page is:

+    + **Community principles**: Contains the 4 major areas (with assoicated icons for intuitive browsing) of what the community is about and why you would want to be a part of it.
+    + **Player Feedback**: Contains reviews from current active players from the community.
+It also displays their rank for providing context to a potential user reading.

+    Included in the **tournaments.html** page is:

+    + **Tournaments Timeline**: Provides information such as date, time and description for the upcoming tournaments within the community which allows a user to see ahead of time what they might be interested in.
+    + **Sign Up Guide**: Provides step by step instructions on how to get involved with the community including links to help them create and set up a discord account.

+    Included in the **contact.html** page is:

+    + **FAQs**: Includes the most commonly asked questions to aid users who may experience difficulty.
-- **Contact Form** - Can be filled out on contact.html and submitted to contact the discord owners.
+    + **Contact Form**: - Can be filled out with a name, email and message query (with associated validation) and submitted to contact the discord owners.
 (Currently due to no JavaScript the form cannot store or send data.)
-- **Responsive navigation menu** - User can access all links within the menu across all screen allowing easy site navigation.
-- **User profiles modal** - Call to action modal can be activated from any page which brings up information about user profiles and a way to close the interface.

-### Features to be added
++ ### Features to be added

-- User profiles - This would require a signup page, user accounts and a way to faciliate this process.
+    + **User profiles**: This would require a signup page, user accounts and a way to faciliate this process.
-- User posted feedback - From speaking to users in my UX design section being able to add their own feedback is a favourable feature.
+    + **User posted feedback**: From speaking to users in my UX design section being able to add their own feedback is a favourable feature.
 (This would also require user profiles)

 ---